openMSX User's Manual

 3.1 Console Introduction

 openMSX has a built-in command interface called the console, which allows you to control almost all aspects of openMSX while it is running.
-You can access the console by pressing F10 (with default key mapping; Cmd+L on Mac) when the focus is on the emulator window.
-This will give you a command line in the openMSX window.
-Note that due to a known problem in SDL on Windows, the console won't come up if you went to fullscreen by using ALT-ENTER.
-Use F11 to go to fullscreen to work around this problem.
-(See also Settings and Keymapping.)
+To access the console, make sure to have the main emulator window selected, and then press F10 (with default key mapping; Cmd+L on Mac).
+This will open a window with a command line inside the main openMSX window.

 Typing help gives a list of commands.
 Using PageUp you can see all of them.
 If you type help [command] you will get help for the specified command.
 This manual describes a few important commands; a full list can be found in the Console Command Reference.
 The console can be used to change disk images, plug in joysticks or mice, change settings at run time and to change key bindings, among others.
 It actually gives you full control of openMSX: if it can't be done via the console, it's probably impossible!